-Chestnut trees are hardy in zones 4-8.
+Chestnut trees (Castanea dentata) are hardy in zones 4-8.
 Although the wood can be used for building and firewood, it’s worth keeping a few chestnuts around for the delicious and versatile nuts alone.

-Last but not least, hazelnuts are also good trees to consider growing, especially if you live in the north.
-They can survive in zones as cold as zone 2 and are small trees that are easy to care for.
+Hazelnuts are also good trees to consider growing, especially if you live in the north.
+In fact, some cultivars – such as the “beaked hazelnut” (Corylus cornuta) can survive in zones as cold as zone 2.
+At only 8 feet tall at full maturity, these are smaller trees that are exceptionally easy to care for.

 Best Trees for Firewood

 Wood heat is one of the most sustainable sources of heat for your homestead, especially if you want to be self-sufficient.
 Here are some good trees to consider planting if that’s your ultimate goal.

 Out of all the trees you might use for firewood, cedar (Cedrus spp.) is one of the best.
 Although it’s technically a soft wood, it burns more slowly than pine or spruce, and releases a beautiful scent as it burns.
 This also makes it a great option for cooking with, such as baking salmon on cedar planks, or smoking it over a cedar fire.

 In addition to being a great firewood, cedar is ideal for making furniture, and building fence posts, since it is one of the most rot-resistant woods out there.
 Its scent also repels moths and mice, making it a great choice for closets and storage chests.
 Alternatively, you can toss off-cuts into dresser drawers to fend off unwanted intruders.